 print: Books for publishers, brands and book packagers—to continuously inspire and inform.

 What visual elements will create the personality that appeals to the broadest range of gift book consumers?
-Presenting content with the most appealing design required an uncompromising standard by Chronicle Books.
-Integration of Secrets of Longevity: workingtitle.
-Initial design: Laurie Dolphin
+Content with the most appealing design required an uncompromising standard by Chronicle Books.

 An independent scholarly press, Academica Press specialized in monographs, revised dissertations, bibliographies, textbooks, and other books reflecting scholarship in the humanities and social sciences—publishing the very best material produced by the international academic community.